10 Feb 2023

 Everyone can be a user if they intend to reproduce the media for commercial use.
 But here are some examples of the users:

-Writers, commentators, PR specialists on social media and offline platforms are prone to copyright claims as they often need to reproduce others’ work on their platforms.
+Writers, commentators, and PR specialists on social media and offline platforms are prone to copyright claims as they often need to reproduce others’ work on their platforms.
 From reaction videos to a simple tribute in a movie, the reproduction of visuals or sounds will impede intellectual property rights if no consent is procured.
 Photographers may want to reuse the photos taken for customers for future promotion.
 Additionally, it can show potential customers their skills without incurring expenses in producing more professional shots.
 Media release forms help photographers retain their rights.

-Before you publish the others’ images, videos and audio:
+Before you publish the others’ images, videos, and audio:

 In case a parent or guardian is authorising the visuals on behalf of their children, he/she should also include the children’s names and ages in the form.

 The parties should stipulate the media to be used clearly in the form.
-Truly, it may be helpful to include all types of media — audio, photos and footage — in the media release form, in case there are other future uses that the releasee cannot envision now (e.g. using the audio alone for a remix in the future).
+Truly, it may be helpful to include all types of media — audio, photos, and footage — in the media release form, in case there are other future uses that the releasee cannot envision now (e.g. using the audio alone for a remix in the future).

 Additionally, the form should specify how the releasee is going to do with the media.
 For example, the stipulation that the releasee can edit and enhance the media allows the releasee to maximise the value of materials in different ways.
 It avoids potential claims related to the use of the materials from arising.
 A sample clause can be: